felipemarques001/task-management-api/README.md

 #### 2.1.3 - Response: The response has the 201 status, below there is an example it:
 ![POST - response](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Task/create/create_task_response.png)

-For each data not informed, you will have a message in the response informing this lack, this response is of type 400, below there is an example of the same:
+For each data not informed, you will have a message in the response informing this lack, this response is of type 400, below there is an example of the same: <br />
 ![POST - bad request response](https://github.com/felipemarques001/task-management-api/blob/main/ReadmeImages/Task/create/create_task_bad_request.png)

 If the Team whose ID provided was not found, you will receive the following response with the 400 status: <br />